timescale/pgai/docs/vectorizer-quick-start-voyage.md

 ## Setup a local development environment

-We use a docker-compose file to set up a development environment, it includes:
+To set up a development environment for Voyage AI, create a docker-compose file that includes:
 - The official TimescaleDB docker image with pgai, pgvectorscale and timescaledb included
 - The pgai vectorizer worker image